 With the right approach, however, you can implement a renovation design that enhances the function and comfort of your row house while maintaining its attractive historic character.

-As the name implies, row houses, or row homes, are groups of low-rise residential buildings that typically share a roof line and one or both side walls with the homes next door.
-They are similar to town-homes in many respects.
-The main difference is they’re lined up in a row, while townhouses may employ other configurations.
+As the name implies, row houses, or row homes, are groups of 2 and 3 story residential buildings that typically share a roof line and share side walls with the homes next door.
+They were designed as a solution for high value urban areas to be both spatially and structurally efficient (for a lower construction cost and higher density).
+Early Philadelphia row homes were often made of wood but after the great Chicago fire of 1871 (the same year Philly started a public fire department), Philadelphia required that rowhomes be constructed in brick with fire walls between them.
+Row homes are similar to town-homes in many respects.
+The main difference is they’re lined up in a row and structurally connected, while townhouses may employ other configurations.

 In Philadelphia, there is a variety of historic row houses that have provided residents an affordable way of life within the city for a couple centuries.
 They are typically divided into three main categories, and within each category, there are small, medium and large variations: